dickinson-comp491-fall2023/comp491-fa2023-web/attendance.md

   always grant you an excused absence if you have a genuine illness.
 If you are unwell, notify the instructor in a timely fashion, giving as much advance notice as possible before the class.
+  - The instructor may ask you to complete an additional assignment to make up for an excused absence.
+[Added 9/20/2023]
 * Please do not leave the room during class, except for genuine emergencies.
 Repeated violations will result in a reduced attendance grade.